WabugeS/ParoCyber_SQL_Capstone/README.md

 --3rd import to customers
 --4th import to sales

-/*Question 1: Coffee Consumer Estimate
+**Question 1: Coffee Consumer Estimate
 Assuming 25% of each city's population drinks coffee, calculate the estimated number of coffee consumers (in millions) per city.
-Order results from highest to lowest.*/
+Order results from highest to lowest.**

 SELECT
     city_name,